Du Tao: First rebellion

 Du Tao agreed to lead the rebellion, declaring himself the Governor of Liang and Yi provinces.
 He occupied the city of Changsha where Xun Tiao resided, forcing him to abandon his post and flee to Guang province.
 The Inspector of Guang, Guo Ne (郭訥), and Wang Cheng sent their generals to quell the rebellion, but Du Tao routed them.
 Du Tao allowed his men to plunder and pillage, and for a brief while, he surrendered to the Jin commander, Shan Jian before resuming his revolt.
 He killed the Administrator of Chengtai, Guo Cha (郭察), and continued his successes by conquering Lingling, Guiyang and Wuchang while killing many officials along the way.

 In 312, Wang Cheng, faced with mounting defeats and falling popularity, accepted an offer by the Prince of Langya, Sima Rui in Yang province to give up his office as Inspector of Jing to serve as an official in Jianye.
 Sima Rui replaced him with his own official, Zhou Yi, but just as Zhou Yi arrived at his base, a refugee from Jianping (建平, in present-day Jingzhou), Fu Mi (傅密) as well as others rose up in support of Du Tao.
 Du Tao sent his subordinate Wang Zhen (王眞) to help the rebels by attacking Mianyang, enveloping Zhou Yi from two sides.
 Sima Rui's general, Wang Dun, immediately sent Tao Kan, Zhou Fang and Gan Zhuo to rescue Zhou Yi.
+(Note: The Zizhi Tongjian recorded that on his way to Jianye, Wang Cheng offended his clansman Wang Dun.
+Dun then accused Cheng of consorting with Du Tao, and arranged for Cheng to be strangled.)

 In 313, Tao Kan saved Zhou Yi at Xunshui by forcing Du Tao to retreat to Lingkou after Tao sent Zhu Ci to reinforce Zhou.
 He later predicted that Du Tao would go to Wuchang next, so Tao Kan took many shortcuts to get to the commandery as quick as possible.
 Du Tao had indeed been planning to go to Wuchang, but as Tao Kan had arrived first, he was defeated by a counterattack which caused him to retreat back to Changsha.
 Later that year, Du Tao faced Tao Kan and Zhou Fang again, but was once more defeated.